 It’s a crucial companion when you’re out in nature, relying on highly detailed topography maps from various established sources like USTopo, OpenCycleMaps, and even nautical maps from the NOAA RNC (should you get shipwrecked or something).

 Waze is a community-driven map service that is fast to navigate and very intuitive.
 Its highly interactive system, which lets you warn other drivers of changes in traffic, speedcams, hazards and so on on the roads, proved so popular, that Google bought the company in 2013.
-It’s telling that, four years on, Waze continues to exist as a separate entity from Google Maps.
+It’s telling that, six years on, Waze continues to exist as a separate entity from Google Maps.

 You can get information about the cheapest gas stations near you, under-constructions sites, accidents, speed cameras, police and other information that is updated by millions of other Waze users.
 You can even track other Waze users’ and your friends’ locations in real time.
 Bear in mind that it’s designed more for drivers than pedestrians looking to get around a city.